1.0 (yearlong course)

 Trigonometry is highly suggested as a pre/co-requisite.

 Physics is a study of the God-ordained laws which govern the physical universe, connecting them with observable phenomena, and covers the general topics of mechanics with kinematic and dynamic motions, gravity, uniform circular motion, work, energy, momentum, simple harmonic motion, waves, optics, electricity, and magnetism.
 This course will include extensive use of hands-on labs and computer simulations to demonstrate physics concepts.
 Students will learn to express physics concepts with equations that enable them to solve problems using a basic knowledge of algebra and right angle trigonometry.
 Three engineering design projects will be created throughout the year.
+This course has a lab component.

 *As part of the EVP program, this course will have a live class requirement once a week at a set time; please see the website for time choices.
 This live class will include teaching, discussion with classmates from around the world, demonstrations, questions and answers, and other aspects of a live classroom.
 Students will have weekly due dates and stay on a traditional coursework schedule.